TheZipCreator/fr4nken/README.md

 Like a language but don't see it present?
 Send a patch with some extra features written in that language, connecting it to the rest of the program with whatever eldritch code you need!

+# Roadmap
+FR4NKEN doesn't really do anything yet (the opposite of its goal).
+Here's the current roadmap:
+* Get basic infrastructure (currently in C, C++, and Zig) up to allow the language soup to form.
+[Status: Mostly done, currently using an OOP system]
+* Create an event-driven system using the OOP system.
+* Get some UI with SDL (trying to make it as ~~strange~~ unique as possible)
+* Make some more UI elements, throwing in some other languages while doing it
+* Make the entire rest of the universe